 He obtained a scholarship to the school of Victor Ullate in Madrid in 1989.
-In 1991 at the age of 15 years old he danced his first performance as a professional dancer in George Balanchine’s “Theme & Variations”.
-He became a soloist in1996 partnering Tamara Rojo in several productions.While working as a professional dancer he graduated from the National Academy of Den Haag (Holland) in 1992, and in 1995 he graduated from the National Academy of Madrid (Spain).
-He participated in various Galas.
+In 1991, at the age of 15 years old danced his first performance as a professional dancer in George Balanchine’s “Theme & Variations”. in1996 he became a soloist partnering Tamara Rojo in several productions.While working as a professional dancer he graduated from the National Academy of Den Haag (Holland) in 1992, and in 1995 was graduated from the National Academy of Madrid (Spain), where participated in various Galas.

 In 2007 he acquired the official dance teacher’s Diploma (Diplôme d’État) issued by the French Ministry of Education and Culture .

 In September 2008 decided to become a Freelance dancer and choreographer participating in various projects.
 Since becoming a Freelancer, he has guested numerous times as a dancer and also teacher with the Lyon Opera Ballet.

 He was invited to dance the following pieces: “Bella Figura” & “One Of a Kind” by Jiri Kylian, November 2009 and February 2010; “Set & Reset” by Trisha Brown, May 2010; in Jerome Bel’s performance “The show must go on”, June 2010 (He also performed for Jerome Bel with his own company); “Quintet” and “Workwithinwork” by William Forsythe in September 2010; “One Of a Kind” by Jiri Kylian in November 2012; “Limb’s Theorem” by William Forsythe in November 2014.